deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Now, there was an officer standing on the dais, getting their attention.

-“Gentlemen,” he said “You will shortly be called to read aloud the Oath of Enlistment, as written on the card presented to you.
-There’s an alternative secular version printed on the reverse of the card for those who prefer, and I’d like to remind you all that the first amendment of the very constitution that you will now be pledging to support and defend guarantees the right of all citizens to be free in their own beliefs.”
+"Gentlemen," he said "You will shortly be called to read aloud the Oath of Enlistment, as written on the card presented to you.
+There’s an alternative secular version printed on the reverse of the card for those who prefer, and I’d like to remind you all that the first amendment of the very constitution that you will now be pledging to support and defend guarantees the right of all citizens to be free in their own beliefs."

 He surveyed them all.
-“This Oath is binding.
-Once you have taken it, you will have formally enlisted in the United States Air Force, so if anybody’s getting cold feet, now’s the time to say so.”
+"This Oath is binding.
+Once you have taken it, you will have formally enlisted in the United States Air Force, so if anybody’s getting cold feet, now’s the time to say so."

 Nobody did.
 Adam flipped the card over, double-checked its content, and nodded to himself, mentally preparing.

-The officer smiled, “In that case, we’ll be going in alphabetical order…Arés, Adam.”
+The officer smiled, "In that case, we’ll be going in alphabetical order…Arés, Adam."

 Adam stepped forward.

-“Would you like a Bible, son?”
+"Would you like a Bible, son?"

-“No thank you, sir.”
+"No thank you, sir."

-“Then raise your hand and recite the Oath.”
+"Then raise your hand and recite the Oath."

 Adam did so.

-“I, Adam Miguel Angél Arés, do solemnly affirm that I will…” he checked the card “…will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I…will bear true faith and allegiance to the same; and that…” he checked the card again “and that I will obey the orders of the President of the United States and the orders of the officers appointed over me, according to regulations and the, uh…the Uniform Code of Military Justice.
-By my word am I bound.”
+"I, Adam Miguel Angél Arés, do solemnly affirm that I will…" he checked the card "…will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I…will bear true faith and allegiance to the same; and that…" he checked the card again "and that I will obey the orders of the President of the United States and the orders of the officers appointed over me, according to regulations and the, uh…the Uniform Code of Military Justice.
+By my word am I bound."

 The officer extended a hand, smiling warmly.
-“Welcome to the Air Force, son.”
+"Welcome to the Air Force, son."

-“Thank you, sir.”
+"Thank you, sir."

-He stepped over to where the officer indicated and waited, not hearing as “*Himura, Daniel*” was called.
+He stepped over to where the officer indicated and waited, not hearing as "*Himura, Daniel*" was called.

 There was no going back, now.